The mystery of autoimmune diseases revealed

 Triggers for autoimmunity and their inheritance

 There is a large number of environmental changes that may contribute to the current increase in the prevalence of autoimmunity, either because they predestine the cells or because they directly trigger disease.
-Among them: our indoor life and the low cholesterol hype leading to a chronically low Vitamine D weaken the internal structure of our cells with a lower mitochondria count in cells of newborn life and young adults and a lower resistance to developing autoimmune disease; the fat balance is shifting towards saturated fats making microglia function less effective following CNS viral infection and depleting other immune cells; we lost good traditions as fish on Friday which help to shift back the fat balance; our food lacks phytonutritients and natural anti-oxidant components inter alia because of hydroponic plant growth and soil depletion; antibiotics are cluster bombs for our microbiome, impaired gut microbial signaling negatively influences microglia function that normally should prevent viral induced neurological disease; in our modern society with an oversupply of food we lost famine and periods of fasting which are important because they reset the microbiome; we wash away/destroy the natural microbiome of ourselves/our food; vaccine adjuvant activity may help viral spreading while vaccinations with viruses (e.g. Hepatitis B) may bring retroviral components into cells that trigger the RNA interference complex thereby inhibiting silencing genes and causing new cellular expression.
+Among them: our indoor life and the low cholesterol hype leading to a chronically low Vitamine D weaken the internal structure of our cells with a lower mitochondria count in cells of newborn life and young adults and a lower resistance to developing autoimmune disease; the fat balance is shifting towards saturated fats making microglia function less effective following CNS viral infection and depleting other immune cells; we lost good traditions as fish on Friday which help to shift back the fat balance; our food lacks phytonutritients and natural anti-oxidant components inter alia because of hydroponic plant growth and soil depletion; antibiotics are cluster bombs for our microbiome, impaired gut microbial signaling negatively influences microglia function that normally should prevent viral induced neurological disease; hardened grains further deplete IgA which may already be scarce - celiac disease is not a black and white issue - leading to gut insufficiency; in our modern society with an oversupply of food we lost famine and periods of fasting which are important because they reset the microbiome; we wash away/destroy the natural microbiome of ourselves/our food; infant formula feeding weakens the microbiome until many year after childhood; vaccine adjuvant activity may help viral spreading while vaccinations with viruses (e.g. Hepatitis B) may bring retroviral components into cells that trigger the RNA interference complex thereby inhibiting silencing genes and causing new cellular expression.

 On top of this, and that makes it even more worrying, there are the environmentally induced responses of the microbiome - epigenetic - RNA interference complex that result in epigenetic marks.
 These marks may lead to new gene expression and are part of an indirect more short-cycle evolutionary or adaptation mechanism and may be heritable and transmitted from one generation to the next.